aws/aws-encryption-sdk-python/README.rst

 KMSMasterKeyProvider
 ====================
-Because the ``KMSMasterKeyProvider`` uses the `boto3 SDK`_ to interact with `AWS KMS`_, it requires AWS Credentials.
+The ``KMSMasterKeyProvider`` uses the `boto3 SDK`_ to interact with `AWS KMS`_, and thus requires AWS credentials in the form of a ``botocore session``.
+There are two ways to provide this:

-To provide these credentials, use the `standard means by which boto3 locates credentials`_ or provide a pre-existing instance of a ``botocore session`` to the ``KMSMasterKeyProvider``.
+1. `Provide your AWS credentials per the boto3 documentation`_, and a ``botocore session`` will be created internally using the `standard means by which boto3 locates credentials`_.

-This latter option can be useful if you have an alternate way to store your AWS credentials or you want to reuse an existing instance of a botocore session in order to decrease startup costs.
+2. Provide a pre-existing instance of a ``botocore session`` to the ``KMSMasterKeyProvider``.
+This option can be useful if you have an alternate way of storing your AWS credentials or you want to reuse an existing instance of a botocore session in order to decrease startup costs.
+This can be done like so:

 .. code:: python